nationalarchives/ds-caselaw-public-ui/README.md

 You might need to run this periodically if there are changes to the setup of the docker container;
 it's a good thing to run if your environment suddenly stops working.

-If this fails early on, it's very likely that Docker isn't running, and you'll need to start it by clicking the Whale icon.
+If this fails early on, it's very likely that Docker isn't running, and you'll need to start it.

 ### 5. Run Marklogic